During

 Most

-outstanding of the garden¨s sights was the grotesque formation of Taihu
+outstanding of the gardens sights was the grotesque formation of Taihu

 at such famous imperial gardens as the Yingtai at Zhongnanhai, Changchunyuan

-(later the Summer Palace) and Yuquan Hill.
+(later the Taoranting Park) and Yuquan Hill.

 Southwest